yatish27/yatishmehta.com/_posts/2012-09-12-ruby-rails-companies-in-pune.md

 * [Persistent:](http://www.persistentsys.com/) One of the major Indian IT companies with more than 4000 employees and 170 customers, which focuses on outsourced product development.
 It has its offices in Pune, Hyderabad and Nagpur in India.
-It has a ROR of team of around 20 developers at Pune office which works on many innovative products.
+It has an ROR of team of around 20 developers at Pune office, which works on many innovative products.

 * [IBM:](http://www.ibm.com/in/en/) Almost a synonym for the word computer, 'IBM' has its offices all over the world.
 It has a development team in Pune, India which works on Ruby on Rails.
 IBM has been present in India since 1992.